 Don’t just get stuck in.
 As mentioned, the party has an official start time, and this will usually begin with a short speech from a manager, followed by group ‘kanpai’.
 The raising of everyone’s glasses together signifies the start.
 It doesn’t look too good if your glass is only half-full, and you are already half-cut!
 Also, if you want to get some serious gaijin brownie points, there is a special way to kanpai.
 Learn how to here.

 Do pour the drinks.
-Whether a relaxed, after-hours bite with colleagues, entertaining clients or an official party such as for a retirement, there will be a fair but of drinking involved.
+Whether a relaxed, after-hours bite with colleagues, entertaining clients or an official party such as a retirement, there will be a fair bit of drinking involved.
 In fact, another name for an enkai is ‘nomikai’, or drinking party.
 Often the standard drink will beer, with either large bottles or jugs on the table to share.
-An important part of this pouring for others, and not yourself.
-Top up everyone’s glass as often as you can, as showing understanding of this custom will ingratiate you with your colleagues, and they will return the favour.
+An important part of this is pouring for others, and not for yourself.
+Top up everyone’s glass as often as you can, as showing understanding of this custom will ingratiate you with your colleagues, and they will return the favor.
 But keep an eye out for full glasses because…

 Don’t feel pressured into drinking.
 You don’t have to drink if you don’t want to, it isn’t compulsory.
 However, if you don’t, expect to field questions on why you aren’t drinking – and ‘I’m driving’ isn’t usually considered a good enough excuse, because why on earth would you drive to a nomikai?! – all night, from everyone.
-There are two good techniques to avoid this.
-One is to simply accept your beer glass with good grace, but leave it untouched, hold it in your hand occasionally, but just don’t drink it.
-Another is to quietly order ginger ale from the waitress.
+There are two useful techniques to avoid this.
+One is to accept your beer glass with good grace, but leave it untouched.
+Well, hold it in your hand occasionally, but don’t from drink it.
+Another is to order ginger ale from the waitress quietly.
 It looks enough like a whiskey highball to avoid questioning.

 Don’t worry too much about the rules.
-If there is one thing that Japanese understand, it’s that their customs can be pretty perplexing for foreigners, and as such they will forgive pretty much every transgression of these rules, so just relax.
-However, if you can demonstrate a knowledge of these rules, there will be some impressed faces all round.
+If there is one thing that Japanese understand, it’s that their customs can be pretty perplexing for foreigners, and as such, they will forgive pretty much every transgression of these rules, so relax.
+However, if you can demonstrate a knowledge of these rules, there will be some impressed faces all around.